Bhardwaj-14/Quadruped-Bot/JOURNAL.md

 * Aright the most boring part, CAD.
 It's boring yet important, having a structure is important.
 * Need a mechanical brain to use 1 servo per leg with linkages and at the same time make it walk like a horse(dog actually crawl and trot is for dogs...)
 * 12:30 🕧 AM, starting with the work...
 * Okay I slept, I was thinking using 4 servos won't do it, like most of the movement wouldn't be possible so as the inventory has 7 servos, I'm gonna buy another one using the custom hardware grant.
-So now I have 8 servos, 2 per leg!
+So now I would have 8 servos, 2 per leg.

+**Total time spent: 2h**

+# August 31st: research and finally making the CAD

+*

 **Total time spent: h**